software-engineering-amsterdam/software-construction/2017-2018/README.md

 ### Schedule

-Lectures and workshops will be from 9:00-11:00 on Wednesdays.
-Lectures will primarily be given by Vadim Zaytsev.
-The lab sessions are on Wednesdays from 11:00 to 17:00 and Thursdays from 9:00 to 17:00.
+Lectures and workshops were from 9:00-11:00 on Wednesdays.
+Lectures were given by Vadim Zaytsev.
+The lab sessions were on Wednesdays from 11:00 to 17:00 and Thursdays from 9:00 to 17:00.

 For details about rooms, see [datanose.nl](https://datanose.nl/#course[61106]).